andyneff/wine_msys64/README.md

 1. Black mintty
     - https://bugs.winehq.org/show_bug.cgi?id=44066
-    - Versions of wine-staging after 2.4.0 result in mintty drawing to X, but as a black screen.
+    - Versions of wine-staging after 2.4.0 result in `mintty.exe` drawing to X, but as a black screen.
 It is in fact working, you can type in it like normally and it is working, you just can not see any thing.
 There will be a brief glimpse at what should be seen when you click the X to close the screen.
 But nothing else shows the graphics at all
+    - `mingw64.exe` behaves the same way.
+    - `bash` in `wineconsole` does work mostly, but you will have no scrollbars

 1. What about wine 3?
     - I have not consistently tested wine 3.x, but any attempts have failed to run